 Famous attacks cost over $5B each, so limits on damage awards are needed.
 A $1 million limit would give Microsoft a competitive advantage against smaller players unable to pay.
 Microsoft has cash equivalents on hand able to pay the loss of a million-dollar case every day for the next 145 years.
 Any symbolic cost will do.
 With no cost and no liability, software is shoddy and the country keeps crashing.

 The biggest question cuts deepest: products will always be rushed to market and fixed later, but does it have to be this bad?
 Not at all.
 Many attacks use buffer overflows to seize control, and technology like Sun's java renders buffer overflows irrelevant.
 Visitors play in a "sandbox", far from the soul of the machine.
 Microsoft was born on the desktop, and made design philosophy choices that rendered the entire product line vulnerable, particularly as desktops are networked.
-Sun Microsystems can not make money on a superior solution as long as the true costs of cyberattacks are off the books.
+Sun Microsystems can not make money on a superior solution as long as the true costs of cyber attacks are off the books.
 Microsoft is an able competitor.
 It will block java, start over on its own dot-NET initiative, and hold the country to ransom until it is finished.

 How did we get here?